n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Storyblok/README.md

 6. Enter `release` in the ***Starts With*** field.
 7. Click on ***Execute Node*** to run the node.

-In the screenshot below, you will notice that the node returns all the stories that have the slug starting with `release`.
+In the screenshot below, you will notice that the node returns all the stories that have a slug starting with `release`.

 ![Using the Storyblok node to get filtered stories](./Storyblok_node.png)